microsoft/Git-Credential-Manager-for-Mac-and-Linux/templates/Install.md

     ```
     sudo rpm --install ${project.artifactId}-${project.version}-1.noarch.rpm
     ```
-6. Run the GCM in `install` mode, which will check its requirements and then update the "global" Git configuration file (the one in your home folder):
+6. Run the ${project.shortname} in `install` mode, which will check its requirements and then update the "global" Git configuration file (the one in your home folder):

     ```
     ${project.artifactId} install